ussamaRehman/ussamaRehman/README.md

 - 👋 Hi, I’m @ussamaRehman
-- 👀 I’m interested in SaaA
+- 👀 I’m interested in ML and Blockchain
-- 🌱 I’m currently learning React Native for cross-platorm applications
+- 🌱 I’m currently learning ML and Blockchain applications
 - 💞️ I’m looking to collaborate on React/React Native apps
 - 📫 How to reach me breakdown20200@gmail.com